anmolmaintripathi/Basic-Concepts/Basic Networking.md

 ### PROTOCOLS :
   * #### TCP/IP :
+   - Transfer Control Protocol / Internet Protocol
     - TCP/IP is the primary network protocol of the internet.
 The acronym refers to Transmission Control Protocol and the Internet Protocol, the two frameworks on which the model is based.
 A related family of protocols built on top of TCP/IP allows web browsers, email, and many other applications to communicate across networks globally.
 Applications and computers using TCP/IP identify each other with assigned IP addresses, which are a series of numbers that typically looks like

+  * #### SMTP :
+    - Simple Mail Transfer Protocols
+    - SMTP is a set of communication guidelines that allow software to transmit an electronic mail over the internet is It is a program used for sending messages to other computer users based on e-mail addresses.

+  * #### FTP :
+    - File Transfer Protocols
+    - FTP is a standard internet protocol for transmitting files between computers on the internet over TCP/IP connections.
+It is a client server protocol that relies on two communications channels between client and server.

+  * #### HTTP/HTTPS :
+    - Hyper Text Transfer Protocols / Hyper Text Transfer Protocols Secure
+    - This was the initial protocol that were used to access web content, because of its security vulnerabilities it was replaced by HTTPS.
+HTTPS is the secure version of HTTP that is now commonly used to access website content.